Nameserver migration – possible action required

 No action is required from your side, unless you are using Openprovider’s nameservers as slave nameservers through our old IP address: 220.127.116.11.

 If so, ensure that your master’s nameserver accepts zone file transfers from the new IP address 18.104.22.168.
 We will phase out the old IP address (22.214.171.124) on the 1st of September 2018.

 Over the next weeks, as we are rolling out the nameserver migration, you will see the following new IP addresses for our nameservers.
 These changes will require no action from your side.

 Improvements of “shadow zones”

-As it is technically impossible to have two zones active at the same time (they would collide), the second zone is created as a shadow zone: inactive, but pre-configured.
-In the past, only one shadow zone was allowed.
-Now unlimited shadow zones can exist.
+As it is technically impossible to have two zones active at the same time (they would collide), the second zone becomes a shadow zone.
+It is inactive, but pre-configured.
+In the past, only one shadow zone per domain zone was allowed.
+Now, unlimited shadow zones can exist.
 The transition process between production and shadow has been optimised.

 OpenProvider offers you the best prices in the market and more.
 Register your .com domains for only $8.57 now!